NEW

 RELEASE!

-The Missing Peace is set for release on May 1st, 2025.
+The Missing Peace was released on May 1st, 2025.
 A powerful first effort, and featuring all original songs, it is a concept album around the subject of romantic breakup.
 The story arc navigates a sordid timeline that begins in conflict with the tensely cranked-up song “Volatile”, followed by the rollicking “Hangups.”
 DeSomber then artistically shifts gears by slowing the pace, traveling the road of separation with the nostalgic longings of “Rose of Winter”, “Unrequited Love”, and “River of Grief”.
 Next, “Shackles and Chains” and “I Don’t Want You Back Now” are a call to release the grips of grief, resentment and regret, followed by the cheeky and fun country swing of “No Guitar Ever Broke a Heart.”

 The uptempo reggae-esque “Love and War” brings new levels of awareness and equanimity, while the slowed-down honky-tonk ballad “Things Fall Apart” resolves the pain of separation and transmutes it into mutual acceptance.
 The album resolves brilliantly with “Roses For Myself”, a self-love song that calls each of us to be our own best lover above all others.
 Though many strong singles emerge powerful enough to stand alone, The Missing Peace as a whole is truly a musical journey which masterfully carries the listener through universal themes of love, loss, acceptance, and finally, inner peace.